-In all cases, the first item in any array is stored starting at index [0].
-However, that item is item number firstnumber (0 or 1) unless the z switch is used, in which case it is item number '0'.
+In all cases, the first item in an array is stored starting at index [0].
+However, that item is item number firstnumber (0 or 1) unless the z switch is used, it is item number '0'.
 Now the description of arrays follows.